-I am a postdoctoral fellow in the Department of Political Science and International Studies at the University of Cambridge.
+I am an Assistant Professor of Political Science in the Department of Social Sciences at the Université du Québec en Outaouais in Gatineau, Canada.
+I previously held a postdoctoral fellowship at the University of Cambridge in the United Kingdom.
 I received my PhD in Political Science from the University of British Columbia, Canada, in June 2019.
-I act as editorial assistant to the francophone co-editor at the Canadian Journal of Political Science.

 My work looks at the relationship of liberalism with land and land appropriation in modern and contemporary political thought.
 More specifically, I examine the ideas that helped advance territorial expansion in the consolidation of British settler states.
 I challenge the legacy of these ideas for contemporary liberal states and societies by exploring questions of land sharing and exploitation.